kment/GERBLS/README.md

 results = run_bls(time, mag, err, 0.4, 10)
 ```

 In this case, `results` is a Python dictionary with the keys defined above in the function description.
+The searched periods are evenly spaced in frequency, and the spacing is set by the time sampling of the data.
+The BLS statistic `results['dchi2']` ($\Delta\chi^2$) is the difference between the total $\chi^2$ parameters of a box-shaped model and a constant flux model fit to the data.
+In the case of pure Gaussian white noise, the signal-to-noise ratio of the fitted transit can be estimated as $\sqrt{\Delta\chi^2}$.

 The fast-folding BLS requires data to be evenly spaced in time. `gerbls.run_bls` provides an optional parameter `t_samp` that can be used to resample (bin) the data to the required cadence before running the BLS. **Increasing this value will make the BLS run faster**; however, one should make sure that any real transits in the data are at least a few times larger than the value for `t_samp` so they do not get removed by the binning.
 If no value is provided for `t_samp`, the median time sampling of the input data is used: this works well if the input `time` array is already close to evenly sampled.

-The function `gerbls.run_bls` returns two arrays: a list of tested orbital periods `P` (in days) and a list of BLS statistics `dchi2` for each tested period.
-The searched periods are evenly spaced in frequency, and the spacing is set by the time sampling of the data.
-The BLS statistic `dchi2` ($\Delta\chi^2$) is the difference between the total $\chi^2$ parameters of a box-shaped model and a constant flux model fit to the data.
-In the case of pure Gaussian white noise, the signal-to-noise ratio of the fitted transit can be estimated as $\sqrt{\Delta\chi^2}$.

 ## Documentation